-Information for the city of Milwaukee
+Information for the city of Wisconsin

 Milwaukee is the home to the international headquarters of 6 Fortune 500 companies: .
 The Milwaukee metropolitan area ranks fifth in the United States in terms of the number of Fortune 500 company headquarters as a share of the population.
 Milwaukee also has a large number of financial service firms, particularly those specializing in mutual funds and transaction processing systems, and a number of publishing and printing companies.Service and managerial jobs are the fastest growing seents of the Milwaukee economy, and health care alone makes up 27% the jobs in the city.In 2009, five Milwaukee area companies were selected as leaders in their industries as magazine recognized The World's Most Admired Companies.
 Two Milwaukee companies ranked second in their field: Glendale, placed fourth among motor vehicle parts firms.